Cray-HPE/docs-csm/operations/node_management/Removing_a_Liquid-cooled_blade_from_a_System.md

     1. Repeat the command to record the ComponentID, MAC, and IP addresses for the `Node Maintenance Network` the other nodes in the blade.

-### Cleanup Hardware State Manager
+### Step 7: Cleanup Hardware State Manager

-1. Set environment corresponding the chassis slot of the blade.
+1. Set an environment variable that corresponds to the chassis slot of the blade.

     ```bash
     ncn# export CHASSIS_SLOT=x9000c3s0